vincentbernat/caddy-nix/README.md

-# Flake to build Caddy with additional modules
+# Flake to build Caddy with additional plugins

-Building Caddy with additional modules is a bit complex with Nix.
+Building Caddy with additional plugins is a bit complex with Nix.
 In the near future, this should become possible thanks to this [pull request][].
 Meanwhile, this flake proposes an alternative.